jacksonneal/nvim/README.md

 ### Python

-Debugging in Python is supported through [nvim-dap-python][nvim-dap-python-repo] plugin, which is configured to use a virtual environment located at `./.venv` and [pytest][pytest-repo] as a test runner.
+Debugging in Python is supported through the [nvim-dap-python][nvim-dap-python-repo] plugin, which is configured to use a virtual environment located at `./.venv` and [pytest][pytest-repo] as a test runner.